ocean-mapping-group/ocean-mapping-group.github.io/grid/extractNodeProf.md

 | `-custom_Salish <lat> <lon> <mask> <bathy>` | **Required.** Specifies the four critical geometry files that define the SalishSeaCast model grid: <br> 1. `lat.r4`: A grid of node latitudes. <br> 2. `lon.r4`: A grid of node longitudes. <br> 3. `mask.r4`: A grid defining valid water cells. <br> 4. `bathy.r4`: A grid of the model's bathymetry. | `-custom_Salish SalishSea_lat.r4 SalishSea_lon.r4 SalishSea_mask.r4 SalishSea_bathy.r4` |
 | `-param3D <model_time_file(s)>` | **Required.** One or more `.time` files from the SalishSeaCast output.
 The tool uses the prefix and path of each `.time` file to locate the corresponding parameter files (e.g., `.salinity.r4`, `.temperature.r4`, etc.) for that specific time step. | `-param3D model/20241119/salishsea.t00z.temperature.time` |
 | `-v` | Enable verbose output during processing. | |

+## How It Works
+1.  **Input Loading:** Reads the mapsheet (`-mapsheet`) and the four SalishSeaCast geometry files (`-custom_Salish`).
+These define the region of interest and the model grid.
+2.  **Node Identification:** Identifies all model nodes that fall within the specified mapsheet area.
+3.  **Time Step Iteration:** For each model time step specified by `-param3D`:
+    *   Reads the corresponding 3D parameter grids (salinity, temperature, sound speed, U, V, W currents).
+    *   For each identified node within the mapsheet area:
+        *   Extracts the full vertical profile (all depth layers) for salinity, temperature, sound speed, and U/V/W currents.
+        *   Calculates surface current magnitude and azimuth.
+    *   Writes the geographic coordinates and grid index of the node to a `.node` file.
+    *   Writes the surface current vectors to a `.curr` file.
+    *   Writes the full vertical profile data to a `.prof` file.

+## Output Files
+For each input file specified with `-param3D`, the tool generates a set of three files, using the date string from the input file:

+1.  **`<outprefix>.<datestr>.node`**: An ASCII file listing the geographic coordinates (`latitude longitude`) and grid index of every model node found within the mapsheet area.
+2.  **`<outprefix>.<datestr>.curr`**: A JCU-format navigation file containing the **surface** current vectors (magnitude and azimuth) for each node.
+This file can be used for vector plotting.
+3.  **`<outprefix>.<datestr>.prof`**: A detailed ASCII file containing the full vertical profile data for each node.
+For each node, it lists the data for every depth layer, including depth, salinity, temperature, sound speed, and the u, v, and w velocity components.

+## Dependencies
+*   `array.h`: For `JHC_header` structure and grid data handling.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.
+*   `jcu_nav.h`: For `jcu_nav_rec` structure (for current vectors).

+## Notes
+This tool is essential for downscaling and analyzing large-scale oceanographic model outputs for specific regions, making it valuable for coastal oceanography and environmental modeling studies.
+The output format is convenient for comparison with in-situ observations or for generating detailed visualizations of 3D oceanographic conditions.

 ## Output Files
 For each input file specified with `-param3D`, the tool generates a set of three files, using the date string from the input file: